 Make It Easy on Yourself

 When I try to create a new habit for myself, I often do it in a very austere kind of way.
 This can work if I pose some structure around it, but it can be quite boring.
-Other than the reward of feeling like I’ve accomplished my goal, it doesn’t really have any other positive associations in my mind.
+Other than the reward of feeling like I’ve accomplished my goal, it doesn’t really create any other positive associations in my mind.
 As a result, I’ve found that trying to create a new habit in this way sometimes either fails or leads to habits that don’t stick.

 With that said, there’s a wide variety of ways to make it easier to create the habit.
 For example, these are all things I’ve done and you can try:

 - Enlist the help of your friends, family, and coworkers to support you.
-Maybe they can provide reminders for you or even just give moral support.
+For example, they can provide reminders for you or even just give moral support.

 You may worry that these tricks are crutches.
-If you ask friends to remind you of something, you may feel like you’ll rely on them.
-And if they stop reminding you, you may stop engaging in the good habit altogether.
+If you ask friends to remind you of something, you may feel like you’ll rely on them and may stop engaging in the habit altogether if they stop reminding you.
 On the flip side, sometimes we can do things to help us create a habit and supports for the habit, and once the habit is ingrained in our minds and bodies, we no longer need those initial supports to keep the habit going.

 Be creative when thinking about what you might be able to do to help you form a new habit.
-Make it as well as the trigger for engaging in it fun if that benefits the process.
+In addition, make the trigger for engaging in it fun if that helps you.

 Pay Attention to How You Feel Each Time After Engaging in the Habit

-So, you’re practicing not using your phone before bed.
+Say you’re practicing not using your phone before bed.
 Maybe you set an alarm 15 minutes before bed to remind yourself not to use your phone.
 When that 15 minutes is over, pay attention to how you feel now that you have not used your phone.
 Bringing my attention to how I feel after I’ve practiced something I want to form as a habit actually helps that habit to form better.
 It’s a way to bring mindfulness to the formation of a new habit to help enforce the behavior you’re trying to habituate in yourself.

 Bear in mind that you can apply these tips to any kind of habits.
 I hope you find them helpful for any change that you are seeking.